SPONSORSPARTNERS

 This category is focused on the contemporary music, festival and event sectors (not sport).
 It recognises the fact that sponsoring the MTV Awards, Glastonbury, a Rock Concert Tour or a Stand Up Comedy Tour is different to sponsoring The National Theatre or Glyndebourne.
 If you're not sure, please do call us to talk it through.

 This category is not restricted to schools or core curriculum.
-School-based sponsorships are still welcome, but campaigns which achieve broader learning goals are also encouraged.
+School-based sponsorships are very much welcome, but campaigns which achieve broader learning goals are also encouraged.
 This might mean FE and HE but could also be sponsorships based around re-skilling or adult education.

 We're looking for sponsorships with a genuinely green ethos running through them.
 This category is open to sponsorships of 'green' organisations or campaigns but equally to sponsorships which demonstrate sustainability within their activations.
 This could be in the context of a new stadium build, stakeholder lobbying, employee activities or cleaning up after a big event such as a festival.